-That's why before fully rolling out any new BI and Analytics project, we first sit with end-users within the company and determine their end goals for BI.
+That's why before fully rolling out any new BI and analytics project, we first sit with end-users within the company and determine their end goals for BI.
 We ask them to map out the type of insights they are they trying to gather and for what purpose.
 These data points are a company's KPIs.

 When it comes to your parts and inventory department, there are really only four key metrics that you need to focus on to make more informed decisions.
-Below, I've outlined the four most important KPIs for the parts and inventory department in the heavy equipment industry.
+Below, we've outlined the four most important KPIs for the parts and inventory department in the heavy equipment industry.

 Inventory Turnover Percent represents the number of times a part must be replaced during a given period of time.
 This is perhaps the most important KPI for parts and inventory because it reflects the overall efficiency of the entire supply chain.

 In this scenario, the cost of goods is the cost for a company to deliver parts to customers, excluding administrative expenses.
 The average aggregate inventory value is the cost of all items on inventory.

 The Fill Rate is the percentage of customer needs that are met through immediate stock availability, not including back orders or lost sales.
 This is an important KPI because it represents that demand that is likely to be recovered or better serviced with improved inventory performance.

 This metric helps dealers understand how well they are servicing their customers.
 Fill Rate Percent is a key indicator of customer service levels and supply chain efficiency.
 The more backorders, the worse your fill rate.
 If a customer needs a part for a project that you don’t have on hand, that’s lost business.
 Time and supply chain efficiency is key to happy customers with this metric.